DEWETRON/TRION-SDK/docs/06_XMLApiReference/XMLApiReference.rst

 From this information the application can deduce:

--  The board has six analogue input channels
+-  The board has six analog input channels
--  The analogue input channels can be used with 16 and 24 Bit resolution
+-  The analog input channels can be used with 16 and 24 Bit resolution
 -  The default resolution is 24 Bit
 -  2 counter channels are available with a 80MHz resolution
 -  1 internal counter channel is available - a so called BoardCounter